 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like mashed potatoes and wrestling.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Does your website need to be as impressive as Mount Rushmore?
 No. Not even close.
-As long as your site gives the world and your ideal customers/clients/users a way to investigate you, everything else happens over the years.
+As long as your business website gives the world and your ideal customers/clients/users a way to investigate you, everything else happens over the years.
 Truth is, “websites” are never done.
 They grow and adapt as much as your brand will to the pressures of time.

-Okay, so your brand’s registered/filed with the state, incorporated, hooked up into the regulatory system, your financial foundation is set and your website’s published…now it’s time to market!
+Okay, so your brand’s registered/filed with the state, hooked up into the regulatory system, your financial foundation is set and your website’s published…now it’s time to market!
 There’s two big tricks: incentives and knowing yourself as the business owner.